Update: If you love to run theory in LD, you probably should strike me.

 RVI's: Ok, for whatever reason, this is like cilantro for most people in the debate community; they either think they're the best, most clever thing ever or that they're a horrible abomination.
 I really, seriously, don't have a strong opinion either way, I think it is very much a case by case situation.

 K's: Feel more than free to be creative and unique, just make sure it makes sense.
 What I mean is that you should thoroughly understand what you are running, stay consistent with your framework, be able to handle the obvious questions it will incur.
 Back it up with analysis and justify why this is significant.
 It is always really obvious when somebody is running a case that was just handed to them by a coach or more senior competitor.
 I’m decently familiar with critical literature/arguments regarding Anthropocentrism, Ecofem, Indigeneity/Settler Colonialism, and Racial Positionality.
-I know little bits and pieces of other areas (like Disability Politics or Queer Theory – and a bunch of random stuff written by Marxist doctors on healthcare and neoliberalism; I had a weird summer.) and am more than happy to listen to whatever you want to run, I just might not be terribly familiar with the lit so make sure to clearly explain the thesis.
+I know little bits and pieces of other areas (like Disability Politics or Queer Theory – and a bunch of random stuff written by Marxist doctors on healthcare and neoliberalism; I had a weird summer in 2016.) and am more than happy to listen to whatever you want to run, I just might not be terribly familiar with the lit so make sure to clearly explain the thesis.
 Please feel free to ask me before the round if you want a clarification on my knowledge base.
 Furthermore, if you are critiquing somebody's rhetoric within the round and tell me that the role of the judge is to be a critical intellectual, don't bite into that rhetoric.
 It will end badly for you.

 There are a few specific K's that I have more strict criteria for.